Artistic Director & Acting Tutor

 RICHARD LINDSELL

-As an actor, Richard has appeared in a wide range of Australian television productions including A Country Practice, Heartbreak High, Home and Away, Big Sky, Murder Call, E-Street, GP and Family and Friends, as well as the feature film A Wreck a Tangle and the made for television film, The Phantom Horseman
+As an actor, Richard has appeared in a wide range of Australian television productions including A Country Practice, Heartbreak High, Home and Away, Big Sky, Murder Call, E-Street, GP and Family and Friends, as well as the feature film A Wreck, a Tangle and the made-for-television film, The Phantom Horseman.
+He played Sgt Colin Cameron in the British/Australian co-production of the WWII mini-series Heroes II - the return about the Heroes of Rimau.

-His theatre career includes work with the Sydney Theatre Company, Belvoir Street Theatre, Ensemble Theatre, Crossroads Theatre Company and numerous repertory and independent theatre companies, performing classical, contemporary and Australian works.
+His theatre career includes work with the Sydney Theatre Company, Belvoir Street Theatre, Ensemble Theatre, Crossroads Theatre Company and numerous repertory and independent theatres, performing classical, contemporary and Australian works.

 This breadth of professional experience underpins Richard’s approach to teaching screen acting.
 Students benefit from training that reflects real industry practice and an understanding of how performances are shaped by script, camera and editing.